Graduate Resident Director Position Description

 Under the guidance and supervision of the Resident Director (RD) or the Area Director (AD), the Graduate Resident Director will provide general support in developing and supervising a residence hall community.

-The Graduate Resident Director will assist with the direction of a large residence hall community.
+The Graduate Resident Director will assist with the direction of a residence hall community.
 Specific duties will vary depending on assignment and the needs of the department and include:

 - Supervise or assist with supervision of 5-16 Para-Professionals.